OpenNIC: Emercoin

 On January 15, 2015, domains registered in Emercoin's blockchain became accessible to all users of OpenNIC DNS.
 Emercoin DNS supports the domain zones .bazar, .coin, .emc, .lib, .ness and .sky.
-However, Emercoin DNS records can be registered/maintained from within the Emercoin software, and not as part of OpenNIC's management system.
+However, Emercoin DNS records can be registered/maintained within the Emercoin software and not as part of OpenNIC's management system.

 Technical zones

 OpenNIC operates some special-use TLDs, which are meant for technical or organizational purposes.

 Suspended peering

 Namecoin

-In July 2019 the OpenNIC community voted 13-2 for dropping support for .bit domains due to them "being used as malware hubs" as a result of their "anonymous nature".
+In July 2019, the OpenNIC community voted 13–2 for dropping support for .bit domains due to them "being used as malware hubs" as a result of their "anonymous nature".
 A similar proposal was made in December 2018 but it did not reach the voting stage.

-Until then OpenNIC resolved .bit (Namecoin) domains through the use of a centralized server which generated a DNS zone from the Namecoin blockchain.
+Until then, OpenNIC resolved .bit (Namecoin) domains through the use of a centralized server which generated a DNS zone from the Namecoin blockchain.
 Access was provided through a Tier 1 server which bridges the OpenNIC system and Namecoin.
-Some OpenNIC DNS servers made use of a Spamhaus-maintained blacklist of malicious .bit domains.
+Some OpenNIC DNS servers made use of a Spamhaus-maintained blocklist of malicious .bit domains.